Israel-Palestinian conflict: Life in the Gaza Strip

 Israeli restrictions on access to agricultural land and fishing add to the challenges.

-Gazans are also not allowed to farm in the Israeli-declared buffer zone - 1.5km (0.9 miles) wide on the Gaza side of the border - and this has led to a loss in production of an estimated 75,000 tonnes of produce a year.
+Gazans are not allowed to farm in the Israeli-declared buffer zone - 1.5km (0.9 miles) wide on the Gaza side of the border - and this has led to a loss in production of an estimated 75,000 tonnes of produce a year.

 Following the November 2012 ceasefire agreement between Israel and Hamas, the fishing limit was extended from three nautical miles to six.
 However, it has been periodically reduced to three nautical miles in response to rocket fire from Gaza.
 Israeli naval forces frequently open fire towards Palestinian fishing boats approaching or exceeding the limit.

-Power cuts are an every-day occurrence in Gaza.
-It gets most of its power from Israel together with further contributions from Gaza's only power plant and a small amount from Egypt.
+The Strip gets most of its power from Israel together with further contributions from Gaza's only power plant and a small amount from Egypt.
 However, this all amounts to less than a third of the power it needs, according to the World Bank.

-Offshore there is a gas field which the UN says could provide all the territory's power needs if it was developed.
-Any surplus could be ploughed into development.WATER AND SANITATION
+Offshore there is a gas field which the UN says could provide all the territory's power needs if it were developed.
+Any surplus could be ploughed into development.